From Newcastle Quayside Stuart Forster reports on the opening of the Great Exhibition of the North.

 I didn’t want people to get in the way of my photos of that firework display concluding the evening programme.
 Consequently, I arrived as early as possible to secure an optimal spot.

 I ended up next to the BBC camera crew.
 It’s rumoured that more than 20,000 people gathered along the Quayside to view the event.

-Earlier in the day I’d been chatting to several of the people who played a role in organising the event.
-I also spoke with people involved in creating installations and curators of the exhibitions that featured in the Great Exhibition of the North.
+Earlier in the day, I’d been chatting to several of the people who played a role in organising the event.
+I also spoke with people involved in creating installations and curators of the exhibitions that were featured in the Great Exhibition of the North.

 Great Exhibition of the North

 The evening event provided an opportunity to leave my notebook and Dictaphone in my pocket.
 I viewed proceedings with a camera in my hands.

 The density of the crowd meant that I simply couldn’t move around freely enough to get photos of the street entertainers.
 They included a giant chicken that was pecking around on the Quayside like some steroid-pumped sporting mascot.